Marquee Screen Printing VS Digital Printing

 If your logo or graphics you are printing is 4 colours, then 4 individual screens need to be made.
 Each screen has the holes in a different position.
 It is important to overlay all the screens in the exact same position so as the image can be built one layer at a time.

-Screen-printing is very economical for when large volumes of printing is required.
+Marquee screen printing is very economical for when large volumes of printing is required.
 After the screen is made the process of printing is both fast and cheap.
-Generally, screen-printing is not worthwhile for small volumes.
+Generally, marquee screen printing is not worthwhile for small volumes.
 Especially when there are several colours are required.
 When screen printing you may want check a Pantone color Chart to make sure the paint you are using will deliver the required results.

-The ink or paint used in screen-printing once applied to the surface will have a full textured look and colours a generally very vibrant.
-As the paint is applied thickly, screen printed item generally will last for a long time and weather conditions well and resist fading for a reasonable period.
+The ink or paint used in screen printing once applied to the surface will have a full textured look and colours a generally very vibrant.
+As the paint is applied thickly, screen printed marquee generally will last for a long time and weather conditions well and resist fading for a reasonable period.
 Although this will also depend on the quality of ink or paint used and what anti-fading agents have been added.

 Digital printing over recent years has revolutionized the printing process.
 Ink jets spray ink either directly onto the surface of the medium used or in some process onto a special transfer paper first and then onto the fabric by applying heat.
 There are many high quality digital printers on the market such as HP & Roland.